 Regarding this issue, the Basarwa once again challenged the government through legal measures.
 This initially failed – with their request to access a borehole they had previously used being denied in July 2010 – but eventually bore fruit as, in January 2011, the High Court honoured their appeal and ordered the government allow them access to the borehole.

-Recently, the plight of the Basarwa may have even increased.
+Recently, the severity of the Basarwa's plight may have even increased.
 “There have been numerous cases of arrests and intimidation over the past year”, Rachel Stenham, of minority-rights group Survival International, told Think Africa Press.
 “The government is using tactics to once again uproot the Bushmen from their ancestral land.”